US Standard Light Rail Vehicle: Design

 The SLRV is a double-ended, high-floor, articulated light-rail vehicle 71 ft long overall (over the anticlimbers), in the same range as many heavy rail vehicles both contemporary and now, but noticeably shorter than many other modern LRVs, such as the at-minimum-81 ft Siemens S70 and S700 commonly found today, which rides on three two-axle trucks (six axles in total).
-The two end trucks are spaced 13 ft 6 in from each end (couplers included) and 23 ft from the center truck under the articulated section, allowing a minimum track radius of 32 ft.
+The two end trucks are spaced 13 ft 6 in from each end (couplers included) and 23 ft from the center truck under the articulating section, allowing a minimum track radius of 32 ft.
 The dimensions of the SLRV were determined by the existing track constraints of three proposed operators: MBTA (Boston), Muni (San Francisco), and SEPTA (Philadelphia).
-Each car has an "A" and "B" end separated by a central articulated section.
+Each car has an A and a B end separated by a central articulated section.
 Each side has three passenger doors 53 in wide: one near the operator's cab, and two straddling the articulated section; there is no door at the rear (trailing) cab (in the direction of travel).
 The tested empty weight of the vehicle (including 1770 lb of instrumentation) was 69130 lb; for a normal load of 100 passengers, the vehicle was 82500 lb and for the crush load of 219 passengers, the vehicle was 104495 lb.

 Each end truck carries a single DC motor which powers both axles and has a rated output of 210 hp at 1135 RPM, operating on 285 VDC; the traction motor drives the wheels through a reduction gear set of 5.571:1.
 In the original 1971 LTK design for Muni, the center truck was also powered, giving a top speed of 65 mph; in the final SLRV specification, the center truck was not powered and the top speed was reduced to 50 mph.
-Power to the traction motors is controlled through a solid state "chopper" circuit operating at a frequency ranging between 0 to 400 Hz for vehicle speeds up to 17 mph, allowing a continuously variable control of power from the 600 V overhead lines rather than the conventional trolley control at the time, which used a varied number of discrete resistances to control motor current.
+Power to the traction motors is controlled through a solid state "chopper" circuit operating at a frequency ranging between 0 and 400 Hz for vehicle speeds up to 17 mph, allowing a continuously variable control of power from the 600 V overhead lines rather than the conventional trolley control at the time, which used a varied number of discrete resistances to control motor current.
 Above 17 mph, the power is not "chopped" and is instead applied directly to the traction motors.